rolandjansky/athena/PhysicsAnalysis/DerivationFramework/DerivationFrameworkSUSY/README.md

 PreExec
 =======

 PreExec commands may vary between caches.
 Also, the syntax is different for MC and Data.

-Please consult this page: https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/DerivationProductionTeam#Info_on_AtlasDerivation_caches_a.
+Please consult this page for the PreExec commands used in caches: https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/DerivationProductionTeam#Info_on_AtlasDerivation_caches_a and this page https://gitlab.cern.ch/atlas/athena/tree/21.2/PhysicsAnalysis/DerivationFramework/DerivationFrameworkART/test for those in the ART tests.

 References
 ==========